includeamin/concept-video-bridge/README.md

 - Using FastApi, so it's FAST!!
 - Using S3 Storage [AWS S3, MINIO , ...]
 - Using Rust for streaming from Storage.
+- Support AES Encryprion
+- Public and Private streaming
+- Live Streaming
+- Dashboard

-# THIS REPOSITY WILL DEVELOP ASAP
+# **THIS REPOSITY WILL DEVELOP ASAP**
+**contributors are welcome**